Intention: The Prescription for an Authentic Voice

-The challenge with this recent elevation of the stature of the voice is that the voice is revelatory in nature.
+The challenge with this recent elevation of the stature of the voice is that the voice is revelatory.
 You can’t hide your feelings, your history, your education or your emotional state from others.
 Your voice without some training, or at least some awareness, is like your computer without a firewall: All your secrets are exposed.

 The response to this knowledge could easily be fear and a desire to hide behind a delivery that is manufactured and molded to sound a certain, prescribed way.
 But if there is a prescription for dealing with the fact that your voice is giving you away, it is to embrace the revelatory nature and use your voice with conviction and honesty.

 You cannot say one thing and mean another in this brave new world.
-You must be clear, and be aware of how your conversational intent aligns with what you are actually saying.
+You must be clear, and be aware of how your conversational intent aligns with what you are saying.
 Clarity of intention has a funny way of bringing all the manufactured speech patterns, the affectations, to a screeching halt.
-With an honest intention, you become an authentic spokesperson for your work, your cause, your family, your team and/or your life.
-Your delivery becomes genuine rather than plastic, the latter being carefully constructed to bring out only what you want others to perceive.
+With an honest intention, you become an authentic spokesperson for your work, your cause, your family, your team, and your life.
+Your delivery becomes genuine rather than plastic, carefully constructed to bring out only what you want others to perceive.
 Remember, you cannot hide anyway.

 Try these advises to help you find your authentic voice: